Share this post on:

 • Twos and Eights tend to be protective of others, significant others in the case of Twos, and weaker or more vulnerable others.

-• Both Twos and Eights can be impulsive, self-indulgent, and hedonistic, Twos because they may overcompensate for not knowing what they need (and thus may often feel deprived), and Eights because they move quickly into action, often without thinking, and don’t like to have inhibitions put on their desires.
+• Both Twos and Eights can be impulsive, self-indulgent, and hedonistic.
+Twos may overcompensate for not knowing what they need (and thus often feel deprived), and Eights move quickly into action, often without thinking, and don’t like to have inhibitions put on their desires.

 • People of both styles can be excessive in the things they do, like eating, working, and giving; Eights because they have great energy and appetites and don’t like to feel limited, and Twos because they often don’t know precisely what they need, and so can overdo it at times.

-• Also, Twos tend to abandon themselves when they focus on others’ needs at their own expense, and Eights tend to forget their own needs and limits when they, for instance, habitually take on more and more work without recognizing their limitations.
+• Also, Twos tend to abandon themselves when they focus on others’ needs at their own expense, and Eights tend to forget their own needs and limits when they habitually take on more and more work without recognizing their limitations.

 • Twos and Eights like to be in control because they see the big picture and want to make an order and move things forward and meet their needs, and Twos because they want to appear competent and do something in a specific way they think will impress others.